mymorkkis/Food-Tracker-Project-2/README.md

 You are required to write an Android app that allows a user to track the food they eat.
 Users should be able to enter what they eat, when and for which meal.

-## Extra
+## Extras

 The app should show the user a record of what they have eaten over a given period.

 ## Dependencies

-Android Studio - install instructions here
+Android Studio

 ## Instructions

-Clone repository using git clone https://github.com/mv87/Food-Tracker-Project-2 Move repository to android studio projects folder.
+Clone repository using git clone https://github.com/mv86/Food-Tracker-Project-2 Move repository to android studio projects folder.
 Open Android Studio and select Open an existing Android Studio project and select project.